 Washington's sleepy Whidbey Island is a great place to wander, drive around, and stop wherever grabs you.
-While on Whidbey Island, you'll discover interesting history, delicious local foods, unique shops and galleries, picturesque gardens and farms, and water, island, and mountain views in every direction.
+Whidbey Island is a small island community outside of Seattle.
+While there are several small towns and village on Whidbey, the island is home to three major towns—Oak Harbor, Coupeville, and Langley.
+All three are situated on the water, making for scenic views everywhere you look.
+Regardless of which town you visit, while on Whidbey Island, you'll discover interesting history, delicious local foods, unique shops and galleries, picturesque gardens and farms, and water, island, and mountain views in every direction.
 You'll also have the chance to enjoy a full range of outdoor recreation, including hiking, kayaking, and boating.
-Here are our nine favorite things to do on Whidbey Island.

 Get Outdoors at Deception Pass State Park

 Address41229 WA-20, Oak Harbor, WA 98277, USA

 Stunning views, great hiking, miles of shoreline, and extensive camping facilities make Deception Pass State Park one of the most popular state parks in Washington.
 The historic Deception Pass Bridge connects Whidbey and Fidalgo Islands; be sure to stop at the viewpoint and walk onto the bridge to take in gorgeous water and forest scenery.
 Like the bridge, Deception Pass State Park spans the two islands.

 Visit Farms, Gardens, and Nurseries Galore